Angelos1/scrambled_strings/README.md

 # Instructions

-Instructions for running the program.

-These instructions will guide you to:
+These file contains instructions for:
-* clone the repository
+* cloning the repository.
-* run the program with the example files that are provided through the exercise
+* run the program with the example files that are provided through the exercise.
-* run the program with other files as inputs in order to test different scenarios
+* run the program with other files as inputs in order to test different scenarios.

-* extra notes on my thoughts / self-assessment
+and some extra notes on my thoughts / self-assessment.

 ## Clone the repository
-Choose a destination folder you want to clone the repository to (e.g. *destination_folder*).
+Choose a destination folder you want to clone the repository to (e.g. *destination_folder*) and run:
 ```
 $ cd destination_folder
 $ git clone git@github.com:Angelos1/scrambled_strings.git